39 John St.

 ANCILLARY SERVICES: The collaborative increases the nutritious food available to local food pantries throughout the County; expands the availability of nutritious meals for children during the summer; increases the capacity for storage and distribution, both centrally and for individual pantries; decreases the amount of food discarded or wasted; develops new relationships which make additional food available; distributes food through the Feeding America program; informs the community of the availability of food resources by maintaining a current map of food pantries throughout the county in English and Spanish. and improves communication and coordination between countywide and local providers.

 The collaborative has been working to reduce, and ultimately eliminate, food insecurity in Ulster County.
-Starting in 2009, the group has gleaned, collected and distributed over 390,000 pounds of fresh fruits and vegetables to soup kitchens and food pantries in the county.
+Starting in 2009, the group has gleaned, collected and distributed over 471,000 pounds of fresh fruits and vegetables to soup kitchens and food pantries in the county.
 In 2016 the collaborative distributed 68,000 pounds of fresh produce donated by 17 different farms to 30 different food pantries and feeding programs throughout the county.
+In 2017 the collaborative collected over 81,000 lbs of produce donated by 25 local farms and distributed it to 34 food pantries, shelters, schools and soup kitchens in the Hudson Valley.
 In 2016 the collaborative also processed 2,000 quarts of produce into items such as tomato sauce, soup, apple sauce, and pumpkin pie, which were distributed throughout the winter months to the network of pantries and feeding programs.
+In 2017, the collaborative processed another 3,400 quarts of produce for winter distribution, and made another 150 pumpkin and blueberry pies.
 A central component of the program is the recruiting, training and coordinating volunteers.
 The remarkable generosity of our local farmers and the strong support we have received from volunteers leads us to believe that collectively we can be successful in addressing food insecurity in our community.

 In 2015, the collaborative started an initiative to create five food hubs which would each include expanded freezer and cooler capacity to improve food storage and significantly decrease waste.
 The hubs are being located in key locations throughout the county, each supporting four to five food pantries from their surrounding communities.
 These hubs will not only decrease waste and improve food quality, but will significantly lower transportation costs and thereby operating costs for the local pantries.
-To date, the collaborative has completed hubs in Kingston and Rosendale and begun the hub in New Paltz.
-Hubs are also being planned for Woodstock to serve the Saugerties to Shandaken area and Ellenville.
+To date, the collaborative has completed hubs in Kingston, Ellenville and Rosendale and has almost completed the hub in New Paltz.
+A fifth is also being planned for Woodstock to serve the Saugerties to Shandaken area.

 In addition to the collaborative’s efforts described above, the agencies supporting the collaborative also provided assistance and volunteers to help Family achieve other significant food security goals, including: